top of page

 Pattaya may be a popular beach destination for Bangkok residents looking to escape the bustling city, but it's far from a quiet seaside town.
 This large, vibrant city on the eastern coast of the Gulf of Thailand offers a diverse array of attractions and experiences, from its lively nightlife and entertainment districts to its abundant opportunities for outdoor adventure.

 For underwater enthusiasts, one of Pattaya's biggest draws is its abundance of wreck dives, the most famous of which is the HTMS Khram.
-This decommissioned Royal Thai Navy ship was intentionally sunk in 2011 to create an artificial reef and is now coated in a vibrant array of corals and marine life.
-Other notable wrecks in the Pattaya area include the HTMS Kut and HTMS Mataphon, each offering their own unique underwater landscapes to explore.
+This decommissioned Royal Thai Navy ship was intentionally sunk in 2011 to create an artificial reef and is now coated in a diverse array of corals and marine life.
+Other notable wrecks in the Pattaya area include the HTMS Kut and HTMS Mataphon - both of which we think are worth diving.

 Eco-friendly hotels in Pattaya

-In the heart of Pattaya Central, the Amethyst Hotel boasts a wealth of premium amenities, from its outdoor swimming pool to the well-equipped fitness centre and gourmet onsite restaurant.
+In the heart of Pattaya Central, the Amethyst Hotel boasts everything from an outdoor swimming pool to a well-equipped fitness centre and gourmet onsite restaurant.
 Featuring comfortable, air-conditioned rooms, this eco-friendly Pattaya hotel has made sustainability a top priority, implementing energy-saving technologies and recycling programs throughout the property.
 This green ethos is further evidenced through the hotel's collaboration with CF-Hotels, a platform dedicated to promoting eco-conscious practices within the hospitality industry.

 "Fantastic hotel in a great location.” - Peter (read more reviews here)